yaricom/wsdl2ksoap2-android/README.md

 ### Integration
 Make sure to copy generated code to your source path and to add './libs/ksoap2-android-assembly-3.1.1-jar-with-dependencies.jar' and 'wsdl2ksoap2.jar' as dependencies for your project classpath.

-For more info about ksoap2 usage please refer to: [link ksoap2-android Project http://simpligility.github.io/ksoap2-android/index.html]
+For more info about ksoap2 usage please refer to: [http://simpligility.github.io/ksoap2-android/index.html]